mjftw/pluma-automation/docs/style-guide.md

 - ...

 If you are writing something that is not specifically related to the project you are working on, then maybe this code would be a good addition to the `farm-core` core codebase, rather than the repository for the project.
-Adding code to the core codebase (where appropriate) means that the Lab may suddenly gain a new ability, that can be reused on many future projects.
+Adding code to the core codebase (where appropriate) means that Pluma may suddenly gain a new ability, that can be reused on many future projects.

 ## Specific Guidelines